manjotkaurr31/Spotify-adv-analysis-python/README.md

 # Full Notebook

 The complete analysis with code and visualizations is available in the `spotify_eda.ipynb` notebook inside the folder 📂 `notebook`.

-# Insights
-The complete analytical insight derived from Spotify `dataset.csv` is available in `insights.md` file inside the folder 📂 `insights`.
-Happy reading!